 Born Wild Community programs run in all weather, rain or shine.
 Sessions will go ahead in wet conditions as long as there is no lightning or hazardous winds.
 If heat and/or fire danger is extreme a decision will be made to cancel.
 We encourage families to dress children appropriately for the weather, in cooler weather this includes a rain jacket, gumboots, warm socks, and wet weather pants, and to pack a spare set of warm clothes.
 While we provide shelter when needed, we find that rainy days often bring the most joy, with children embracing the adventure of splashing in puddles (and mud) and experiencing nature in its truest form.

 Bush Kinder, Forest School and Forest Skill programs offer a supported drop-off approach, allowing parents to stay as long as needed to help their child feel comfortable transitioning to independent attendance.
 We recognize that some children may never reach this stage, and we fully respect their individual needs.
-Our Nature Playgroups, Wildflower Kids and Yoga are stay and play sessions where families are fully responsible for the care of their children.
+Our Bush Playgroups, Community Playgroups and Yoga are Stay and Play sessions where families are fully responsible for the care of their children.

 Our Bush Kinder and Forest School program costs reflect significant essential expenses such as employees, insurance and site fees.
 We are fully insured through Sportscover Insurance, providing comprehensive coverage, including $20 million in public liability insurance, ensuring the safety and security of our programs.